 2. Cut Your Cigarette Intake in Half

-Now that you’ve planned a quit date, start cutting your cigarette intake in half.
-It doesn’t matter how much you smoke, whether you smoke a pack a day or 10 cigarettes a day.
+Once you’ve planned a quit date, start cutting your cigarette intake in half.
+It doesn’t matter how much you smoke, whether it’s a pack a day or 10 cigarettes a day.
 All that matters is you consume 50 percent less nicotine than you did before.

 “If you’re smoking 20 cigarettes a day, make a commitment to smoke 10 a day,” Blatt advised.
 “That will help you quit entirely, eventually smoking from 10 to zero.”

-The following advice can help you stick to the commitment of cutting down smoking gradually.
-Blatt said you will still notice the urge to smoke as much as you did before, but there is good news.
+The following advice can help you stick to the commitment of cutting down smoking cigarettes gradually.
+You will still notice the urge to smoke as much as you did before, but there is good news.

 “The urge to smoke passes, whether you have a cigarette or not,” Blatt said.
 “Even though you feel a really bad craving, if you can hang on for three to five minutes, that craving will go away.”